History of television licensing in the United Kingdom: Amateur radio reception licensing

 The introduction of receiving licences was implemented by the General Post Office (GPO) using powers within the Wireless Telegraphy Act 1904.
 Section 2 of the act allowed the Postmaster General to charge for the issuing of licenses permitting the "experimental" receipt of radio transmissions.
 The Wireless Telegraphy Act 1904 was introduced as a temporary measure, and required annual extensions by Parliament until replaced by the Wireless Telegraphy Act 1949.

 A return made to Parliament in June 1906 showed that in the first two years of operation only sixty eight receiving licences were issued.
 By April 1913 the number had, according to figures then released by the GPO, risen to two thousand.

 The First World War resulted in all licence holders receiving notice on 1 August 1914 from the Postmaster General that they were required to dismantle their receiving equipment, their broadcast receiving licences having been suspended.

 In 1920, the Post Office licensed a small number of experimental transmitting stations, making general broadcasts.

 BBC

 At the instigation of the Post Office, the British Broadcasting Company was established in October 1922 by a group of radio manufacturers to produce radio programmes for the users of their products.
 Initially the broadcasts were funded by the sale of radio receiving sets, and carried sponsored programmes.

-As part of the agreement with the Post Office, the Postmaster General started to apply a condition to broadcast receiving licences that the equipment used be "Type Approved by Postmaster General" and marked with the BBC logo.
+As part of the agreement with the Post Office, the Postmaster General, Neville Chamberlain, started to apply a condition to broadcast receiving licences that the equipment used be "Type Approved by Postmaster General" and marked with the BBC logo.

 Initially, the fee for receiving licences was 10 shillings, and remained at that rate until after the Second World War.

 With the forming of the public British Broadcasting Corporation in 1927, the Post Office dedicated nearly the entirety of licence fee income to the funding of the BBC.